-It is not every day that you hear about a former vegetarian running her own animal produce business.
+It’s not every day that you hear about a former vegetarian running her own organic chicken farm.
 But strange as it may seem, that is an integral part of the Wackley Brook story and explains a lot about why we do things the way we do.

 Just as organic agriculturists don’t see the need to treat their crops with artificial pesticides and fertilisers, we don’t believe in routinely giving our animals antibiotics, growth hormones or other medications.
 Like you would with a person, we treat any ailments our animals suffer from as and when they occur, not by loading them up with drugs all the time.

 We also believe strongly in local produce.
 If we bring new animals into our fold, we strive to avoid long, stressful journeys and ensure careful handling during transportation to minimise stress to the animal.

 Most of the transportation we do ourselves in small numbers so that we can ensure high animal welfare throughout the production process.
 Plus, we believe in supporting our local community as much as possible, and enjoy the benefits of them supporting us in return.

 Want to Buy Our Organic Chicken?

 You can buy our organic chicken online.